 Purebred dogs can exhibit some extreme bodily proportions, which doesn't always make for easy births.
 Breeds with atypically large heads are more likely to be born by C-section than those with smaller skulls.
 A 2010 survey of 22,005 individual dog litters in the UK found that terriers, bulldogs, and French bulldogs had Caesarian births more than 80 percent of the time.
 The other breeds with the highest rates of C-sections were Scottish terriers, miniature bull terriers, Dandie Dinmont terriers, mastiffs, German wirehaired pointers, Clumber spaniels, and Pekingeses, according to the study.

 Sometimes, a puppy in a light-colored litter can be born green.
 On two different occasions in 2017, in fact, British dogs made the news for giving birth to green-tinted puppies.
 In January, a 2-year-old chocolate lab in Lancashire, UK gave birth to a litter that included a mossy-green pup.
 Her owners named her FiFi, after Fiona, the green-skinned ogre from Shrek.
 Just a few months later, a golden retriever in the Scottish Highlands also gave birth to a puppy with a green coat, a male named Forest.
-How did the puppies end up looking like Marvin the Martian?
+How did the puppies end up sharing a shade with Kermit?
 In rare cases, the fur of a light-haired puppy can get stained by biliverdin, a green pigment found in dog placentas.
 It's not permanent, though.
 The green hue gradually disappears over the course of a few weeks.

 Ever notice that when somebody yawns, other people may follow suit?
 Contagious yawning, thought to be a sign of empathy, affects humans, baboons, chimps, and yes, dogs.
 But as research published in Animal Cognition suggests, young canines aren't susceptible to catching yawns from birth.
 In the 2012 study, Swedish researchers took a group of 35 dogs between 4 and 14 months old on closely monitored play dates, feigning yawns in front of each individual animal.
 Dogs that were less than 7 months old didn't react, yet many of the older dogs would respond with a yawn of their own.
 This pattern mirrors what happens with humans—children don't pick up the habit of contagious yawning until around age 4, when they start to develop social skills like empathy.
 These results suggest that dogs, too, may develop empathy over the course of their puppyhood.